Master of my fate

 “I am the master of my fate, I am the captain of my soul.”
 Henley wrote it from a hospital bed; Mandela recited it in prison.
 As a print on your wall, it is a daily declaration of who is in charge of your story.

-William Ernest Henley wrote “Invictus” from a hospital bed, facing the amputation of a leg, refusing to be conquered by it.
-Nelson Mandela recited the poem to fellow prisoners on Robben Island.
-Few lines carry that much real, tested resilience — which is exactly what makes “I am the master of my fate” more than a slogan.
-It is a survivor's creed.
+William Ernest Henley wrote “Invictus” from a hospital bed, facing the amputation of a leg and refusing to be conquered by it.
+Decades later, Nelson Mandela recited the poem to his fellow prisoners on Robben Island, drawing strength from its defiant final lines through long years of confinement.
+Few words carry that much tested, hard-won resilience, which is exactly what lifts “I am the master of my fate” above any ordinary slogan.
+It is not a motivational catchphrase; it is a survivor's creed, proven in the hardest of circumstances.

 As a print, those words become a daily act of quiet defiance on your wall.
-On the mornings that feel heavy, they are there: calm, certain, reminding you that whatever the circumstances, the response is still yours to choose.
+On the mornings that feel heavy, when the day ahead looks daunting, they are simply there: calm, certain, and unshakable.
+They remind you that whatever the circumstances you cannot control, the response is still yours to choose, and that choosing it is itself a kind of victory.
+There is real comfort in meeting that message first thing, before the world has had its say.

 Shop the poster →